simuloergosum/dh_projects/README.md

 ## Research
 - [The Zooniverse](https://www.zooniverse.org/) is the world’s largest and most popular platform for people-powered research
 - [Robots Reading Vogue](http://dh.library.yale.edu/projects/vogue/)
+## Story
+- [Moments of Innovation](https://momentsofinnovation.mit.edu/) is a story of documentary innovation
 ## Maps
 - [The Map of Early Modern London](https://mapoflondon.uvic.ca/)
 - [Histography](http://histography.io/) is interactive timeline that spans across 14 billion years of history, from the Big Bang to 2015